Quzhou Zhejiang, China Travel Guide

 Stay connected with local SIM cards from China Mobile, Unicom, or Telecom (passport needed).
 Wi-Fi is widely available in establishments.
 A VPN is necessary to access many international sites; install it before arriving.

 Mandarin Mandarin is the official language.
 English proficiency is limited, especially outside major hotels.
-Translation apps and learning basic phrases are highly recommended.
+Translation apps and studying basic phrases are highly recommended.
 Have important addresses written in The chinese language characters.

 Banks generally open 9 AM-5 PM on weekdays, with limited weekend hours.
 ATMs are widely available 24/7.
 Major public holidays (Golden Weeks) like Spring Festival and National Day bring big crowds, booked transport, and altered business schedules.

-Download your VPN and translation apps before arriving in China to bypass potential access restrictions.
+Download your VPN and translation apps before arriving inside China to go around potential access restrictions.

 Navigate Quzhou respectfully by observing local customs and social norms.